Ukrainians stranded in Hawaii get help from canoe paddlers

 “Sadly, we can’t help all the Ukrainians, but we can help this family,” wrote Charlotte Johnson, an Oahu resident who helped set up the fundraiser.
 “The banking system in Ukraine is a shambles, and they cannot access any of their accounts.
 None of us can even imagine going on a vacation only to find the life left no longer exists.”

 Globally, tens of thousands of Ukrainians were overseas when Russia invaded.
-In addition, the United Nations says more than 3.8 million people have fled Ukraine since the war began, the biggest movement of people in Europe since World War II.
+In addition, the United Nations said Wednesday that more than 4 million people have fled Ukraine since the war began, the biggest movement of people in Europe since World War II.

 While U.S. officials could not immediately say exactly how many Ukrainians were in the U.S. on tourism or business visas when the war began, the Department of Homeland Security expects an estimated 75,000 Ukrainians to be eligible to apply for Temporary Protected Status, which will allow them to stay in the country for 18 months.